 You should take out your weave to allow your edges and scalp to go through deep conditioning.
 When excess dirt builds up in your hair follicles, it can clump your strands together and leave room for uncomfortable pulling on your mane.

-Moral of the story is not to overdo the length of time you keep your hairstyle.
+The moral of the story is not to overdo the length of time you keep your hairstyle.

 Tip #2 When Wearing Braids Make Bigger Parts Around The Perimeter Of Your Head

-Whether you are rocking faux locs, twists, or braids, you must make sure that you or your stylist have the parts around your edges a little bigger than the ones on the rest of your head.
+Whether you are rocking faux locks, twists, or braids, you must make sure that you or your stylist have the parts around your edges a little bigger than the ones on the rest of your head.

 The reason behind this method is that your hair by the temple will be able to support the extensions better.
 I know you probably think that this will make the style unattractive but trust me it'll look fine.
 It won't be evident at all and will blend in with your look.

-One thing you want to make sure you don’t do is over style your braids once you get them.
-You may think it sounds cute to pull them up, to turn and to twist them in to cool updos will add more stress on your hairline and edges.
+One thing you want to make sure you don't do is over style your braids once you get them.
+You may think it sounds cute to pull them up, to turn, and to twist them in to cool updos will add more stress on your hairline and edges.
 If you want to go for a fresh style, try tying your braids loosely.